ucl-robotics-ai/test-platform-soft-robotics/README.md

-# test_platform_soft_robotics
+# Repository-for-RoboSoft
-This repository includes the hardware design and application examples for a general phsical platform for evaluating the performances of soft penumatic robots.
+This repository incudes the CAD files for the platform, the designed GUI and one example for the inverse kinematics implementation using Simulink.